Page cover

 Projects allow you to:

-• Store flows in external Git repositories
+• Store flows in external Git repositories.

-• Implement version control for your flows
+• Implement version control for your flows.

-• Collaborate with team members on flow development
+• Collaborate with team members on flow development.

-• Manage multiple flow projects within the same Workbench
+• Manage multiple flow projects within the same Workbench.

-Enabling Workbench Projects (Docker)
+Enabling Node-RED Projects (Docker)

 1. Open the .env file.